keniasousa/keniasousa.github.io/_posts/2026-01-03-fifth-discipline-part-1.md

 Image from The Toyota Way to Service Excellence by Jeffrey Liker and Karyh Ross available at the [Liker Lean Advisors website][liker-advisor]{:target="_blank"}.

 To help organizations get started, Liker proposes a practical model focused on philosophy, process, people and problem solving.
-If I were to summarize it, I would higlight two essential points:
+If I were to summarize it, I would highlight two essential points:

 **Think long-term.** Not surprisingly, adopt a long-term systems thinking approach that connects processes, people and problem solving in one coherent strategy, creating a culture that challenges people to learn and grow.

-**Design your business processes.** Start with a high level understanding of customer needs: what they want, how much and when.
-Design key processes to achieve these goals, then move into detailed design, where the heavy lifting of continous improvement happens through experimentation, learning and refinement by the people doing the work.
+**Design your business processes.** Start with a high-level understanding of customer needs: what they want, how much and when.
+Design key processes to achieve these goals, then move into detailed design, where the heavy lifting of continuous improvement happens through experimentation, learning and refinement by the people doing the work.

 ## Conclusion